 The port has a well-equipped passenger terminal at N-berth on the T-Jetty for the convenience of cruise ships, which operate mostly during the summer months between November and May.
-During the summer each year MSC Starlight Cruises base a cruise ship for all-summer cruising at Durban, operating to the Mozambique and Indian Ocean island destinations.
-The 'resident' cruise ship during the 2012/2013 season is the MSC OPERA which will be replaced at the end of February 2013 by the MSC SINFONIA.
+During the summer each year MSC Cruises bases a cruise ship for all-summer cruising at Durban, operating to the Mozambique and Indian Ocean island destinations.
+The 'resident' cruise ship during the 2013/2014 season is the MSC OPERA, with MSC SINFONIA operating some of the longer cruises to destinations like Madagascar and Mauritius.

 These and other cruise ships make use of one or more berths as required and at times the port can have as many as three cruise ships in port together.
 Long-term plans foresee a new cruise terminal being built at A berth on the Point, near the Point Waterfront.